imagineLife/big-site/content/mongo/sharding/chunks.md

   lastmod: Timestamp(1,0),
   lastmodEpoch: ObjectId(...)
 }
-- min & max fields indicate the BOUNDs of the chunk
+# min & max fields indicate the BOUNDs of the chunk

+# another method for inspecting chunk stats
+sh.status()

+# see the sibling file chunks-sh-status.js for a complete example of the output - its about 30 lines
+...
+chunks:
+  # could look somethin like...
+  m103-shard1   2
+  m103-shard1 1
+...
 ```

+## Chunks & Chunk Sizes
+The number of chunks that the shard key "allows" _might_ define the maximum number of shards that the system can hold.
+### Chunk Size
+Mongo has a default set to 64MB.
+This chunk size can be configured to be between 1mb && 1gb(1024mb).
+This can be configured during run time.

 ## Jumbo Chunks and Disproportional Chunks
 Jumbo chunks happen over time.